Jane Evelyn Atwood: "Rue des Lombards" and Other Works

 Other themes of Atwood's works include prostitutes in Paris (Rue des Lombards, 1976), blind children, Darfur, and Haiti.
-Atwood also did a four-year study of destruction caused by landmines in Cambodia, Angola, Kosovo, Mozambique, and Afghanistan (The Tncreasing Anonymity of the Enemy).
+Atwood also did a four-year study of destruction caused by landmines in Cambodia, Angola, Kosovo, Mozambique, and Afghanistan (The Increasing Anonymity of the Enemy).

 In addition, Atwood participated in neo-media projects organized by the French photography institution 24h.com.

 In 2008, Atwood presented her work at the Rencontres d'Arles festival in France.